formlio/forml/docs/lifecycle.rst

 As the name suggests, this lifecycle is exercised during the project development in scope of the :doc:`project source-code <project>` working copy.
-It is typically managed using the ``forml project <action>`` :ref:`CLI interface <platform-cli>` as shown bellow or using the :ref:`virtual launcher <runner-virtual>` API when visited in the :doc:`interactive mode <interactive>`.
+It is typically managed using the ``forml project <action>`` :ref:`CLI interface <platform-cli>` as shown bellow or using the :class:`runtime.Virtual <forml.runtime.Virtual>` launcher when visited in the :doc:`interactive mode <interactive>`.

 The expected behaviour of the particular action depends on the correct :doc:`project setup
 <project>`.

 .. hint::
-   Any :ref:`model generations <lifecycle-generation>` produced within the development lifecycle are stored using a volatile registry which is not persistent across multiple python sessions.
+   Any :ref:`model generations <lifecycle-generation>` produced within the development lifecycle are stored using the :class:`Volatile registry
+   <forml.provider.registry.filesystem.volatile.Registry>` which is not persistent across multiple
+   python sessions.

 The development lifecycle actions are: